mui/material-ui/docs/src/pages/guides/typescript/typescript-es.md

 However, that type cannot be verified at compile time in situations where it depends on the component's children e.g. for `Select` or `RadioGroup`.
 This means that the soundest option is to type it as `unknown` and let the developer decide how they want to narrow that type down.
 We do not offer the possibility to use a generic type in those cases for [the same reasons `event.target` is not generic in React](https://github.com/DefinitelyTyped/DefinitelyTyped/issues/11508#issuecomment-256045682).

-Our demos include typed variants that use type casting.
+The demos include typed variants that use type casting.
 It is an acceptable tradeoff because the types are all located in a single file and are very basic.
 You have to decide for yourself if the same tradeoff is acceptable for you.
-We want our library types to be strict by default and loose via opt-in.
+The library types are be strict by default and loose via opt-in.